rufus-lang/rufus/rufus-lang.org/public/index.md

 ## Design goals

-### Beginner-friendly
+### Grows with you

-It's difficult for a new user with little experience to know how to get started with programming.
-Rufus should provide a smooth path for new users to learn the language and start writing Rufus programs.
+Rufus is approachable, with great documentation to help users learn how to build and operate fault-tolerant services.
+It's a great technology choice for startups, and scales up as teams and projects grow into large organizations.

-### Startup-friendly
+### Statically typed

-Startups have to make technology choices before they begin building their products.
-At the beginning of the product development cycle, when you don't know if your product is going to succeed or not, you want a language that lets you experiment easily and move quickly.
-Startups need a fast iteration cycle to get changes to production quickly and frequently.
-Rufus should be a great choice for startups with tools and patterns to support a fast iteration cycle.
+Rufus is statically typed to make many runtime errors detectable at compile time instead.
+Furthermore, as systems get large, types help ensure that interfaces between adjacent modules don't get silently broken.
+This is essential for large teams building and operating large services.

-### Team-friendly
+### Builds on Erlang/OTP

-Startups grow into big companies.
-The technology choices they made when they were small and starting out need to scale to eventually support dozens of product lines, hundreds of teams, and thousands of developers.
-Big teams need a fast iteration cycle along with tools to manage ownership of code and systems.
-They often have security and compliance needs that must be met.
-Rufus should be a great choice for large teams and provide tools and patterns to support operating at scale.
+Rufus builds on Erlang/OTP.
+The full power of OTP's fault-tolerant distributed systems building blocks from applications to releases, and `supervisor` to `gen_server`, are available in Rufus programs.
+With a consistent project layout and common idioms for organizing service logic, Rufus services tend to be consistent and quickly become familiar.

 ### Open source

-Consider a case where rufus-lang.org has a package index service, for example.
-Services likes this will be open source and running them locally will be a first class operation.
+Rufus and all of its related services are open source.
+We foster a vibrant and positive community of people helping each other, and contributing to the language and its ecosystem.

+### Local first

 Large teams need to be able to run on premises, for a variety of reasons from secrecy to security to legal regulations and more.
-It should be easy to setup and run local services to create a user experience on par with rufus-lang.org.
+It's easy to setup and run local services to create a private user experience on par with [rufus-lang.org](/).